graezykev/ts-eslint-standard-js/steps.md

   { languageOptions: { globals: globals.browser } },
 ```

-lint it again and you'll get 14 errors same to `react-code-1.tsx`.
+lint it again and you'll get **14 errors** same as `react-code-1.tsx`.

 ![alt text](image-3.png)

+these errors as only JS problems not specific to best practise of React and React Hooks, we need to do more.

+## Install React & React Hooks ESLint plugins

 ```sh
 pnpm add -D eslint-plugin-react eslint-plugin-react-hooks
 ```

+## config React ESLint plugin

+first, config `eslint-plugin-react` in `eslint.config.js` with a new line:

 ```diff
 export default [